 Along with the Javits Center’s expansion, the surrounding neighborhood is quickly developing.
-Later this year Vessel, a one-of-a-kind lookout and public art installation by Thomas Heatherwick and Heatherwick Studio, will debut at Hudson Yards.
+Later this year The Staircase, a one-of-a-kind lookout and public art installation by Thomas Heatherwick and Heatherwick Studio, will debut at Hudson Yards.
 When completed, the structure will comprise 154 flights of stairs, some 2,500 individual steps and 80 landings—all commanding unbeatable westside views—debuted in March 2019 at Hudson Yards.

 The Shed, a 200,000-square-foot mixed-used arts venue that has been in the works for close to a decade, will open along the Hudson next year.
 The innovative five-story structure from architects Diller Scofidio + Renfro, the team behind the High Line and recent renovations at MoMA—in collaboration with the Rockwell Group, resembles an airplane hangar, able to expand and contract to create a variety of configurations.
 Once it opens, the Shed will host both local and international displays of visual art, design and media, as well as a variety of performances.

 The Hudson Yards development will also be graced with the 1,296-foot-tall Observation Deck at Hudson Yards, which will offer river-to-river panoramic views of the City’s skyline and 10,000 square feet of event space when it debuts next year.